Sign changes of Fourier coefficients for holomorphic eta-quotients: Proof of Theorem

+This clearly implies the claim unless $n$ is one of the exceptional cases $n\in\{5,7,11\}$.
+But none of these satisfy $n\equiv1\pmod{12}$.
 We now prove \eqref{E:claimcases}.
-We first check the cases $\ell=1$ and $p\in\{5,7,11\}$ directly by computing both sides of \eqref{cusp} and confirming the claim.
+We first directly verify \eqref{E:claimcases} for $\ell=1$ and $p\in\{5,7,11\}$ by computing both sides.
 The claim for the remaining cases in \eqref{E:claimcases} follows after showing that for $x\ge13$ or ($x\in\{5,7,11\}$ and $\ell\geq 2$)

 We do so by induction on $\ell$ for each $x$.
 First, for $x\geq 13$, we have